lukegtc/HitLML_PPO_RLHF/README.md

 run the main_test.py file to plot the results on a single graph.
 The main_test.py file will produce a scatter plot of the different test runs for each experiment, as well as an error bar plot of said results.
 The test file will also print the mean and standard deviation of the results for each experiment.
+\\
+Note: Some example outputs have been added to the output folders for reference.
+Please remove these if you wish to make use of the code.